javalikescript/webview-c/README.md

 part of the [Microsoft Edge WebView2](https://docs.microsoft.com/en-gb/microsoft-edge/hosting/webview2) SDK.
 The environment variable `WEBVIEW2_WIN32_PATH` can be used to pass the folder containing the extra library.

+Note that Microsoft Edge WebView2 is still in preview and did not reach general availability.
+There is a minimum Microsoft Edge version required for each WebView2 version, here 82.0.430.0 for 0.9.430.

+The WebView2 SDK may fail to auto detect the Edge installation path to use, you could indicate the correct installation path by using the environment variable `WEBVIEW2_BROWSER_EXECUTABLE_FOLDER`.

-Note that this implementation creates a folder for the user data.
+Note that this implementation creates a folder for the user data, you could specify a user data folder by using the environment variable `WEBVIEW2_USER_DATA_FOLDER`.